Preparing your team for continuous deployment

 Agile teams

-A critical part of a continuous delivery pipeline is Agile teams.
+A team well-versed in Agile methodologies is a critical asset when implementing a continuous delivery pipeline.
 These teams constantly build and deliver software.
 The more familiar your teams are with small, quick development cycles, the more successful your continuous deployment practices will be.

 It is much easier to automate, test, and deploy small changes frequently than it is to make significant changes every few months.
 It is also much easier to roll back small changes if something goes wrong.